-- You can eat a light low fibre breakfast and a light lunch before 1pm. - 1pm (after a light lunch): Clear Fluids only.
+- You can eat a light low fibre breakfast before 9am. - 9am (after a light breakfast): Clear Fluids only.
 No solid food from this point.
-Even if you feel hungry, do not eat anything after 1pm.
+Even if you feel hungry, do not eat anything after 9am.
 You can have clear soup or any of the clear liquids listed above.
 Drink plenty of fluids every hour.
-Clear fluids only. - 7pm: Make up dose 1 of Plenvu, by dissolving the sachet in 500ml of water.
-Stir for 2- 3 minutes and then drink the mixture over the following 30 minutes.
+Clear fluids only. - 5pm: Make up dose 1 of Plenvu, by dissolving the sachet in 500ml of water.
+Stir for 2- 3 minutes and then drink the mixture over the following 30 minutes. - 8pm: Make up dose 2 of Plenvu, by dissolving sachets labelled A and B (one sachet of each) in 500ml of water as before.

-On the morning of your test

-- 6am: Make up dose 2 of Plenvu, by dissolving sachets labelled A and B (one sachet of each) in 500ml of water, as before.
 Stir for 2- 3 minutes and then drink the mixture over the following 30 minutes. - It is important to drink an additional 500ml of water (or other clear fluid) after the bowel preparation. - Continue with clear fluids up to 2 hours before your appointment. - No solid food until after your test.